 For example, in the UK employers have discretion (providing the workplace is “COVID-secure”) to determine which of their employees they could bring back to work in the office.
 However, it is reported that half of the UK’s office workers are still working from home.
 In Asia Pacific, employers are adopting a cautious, phased approach to transitioning back to the workplace guided by jurisdiction specific government policies as well as their business continuity plans.
-More specifically, Australia has seen the pandemic impact different locations to varying degrees with Victoria currently in differing levels of lockdown whilst Western Australia is moving towards a “new normal”.
+More specifically, Australia has seen the pandemic impact different locations to varying degrees with most states now moving towards a “new normal”.
 In Singapore, employers are required to implement work-from-home arrangements except where it is not reasonably practicable to do so.

 What remains consistent across most of the globe is that employers must adopt relatively stringent precautions to continue to manage the potential of community transmission and the risk that this poses to their employees who have returned to work in the office.
 Such precautions requires that social distancing is permissible in the office space and may include strategies such as staggering work and break hours, implementing shift or split team arrangements, ensuring regular cleaning of workplace premises and appointing safe management officers to assist in the implementation, coordination and monitoring of the system of safe management measures in the workplace.
 In certain jurisdictions, employers found in breach of the requirements risk having stop work orders or fines imposed against them.